Gose History, Family Crest & Coats of Arms

 Bavaria, Germany is the original homeland of the Gose family.
 Gose is a patronymic name, a type of surname that derived from the given name of the father of the original bearer.
 Gose was derived from the given name Gosse, from the German noun of the same spelling, which means God.

 Early Origins of the Gose family

 The surname Gose was first found in Bavaria, where since ancient times the Goss family made significant contributions to the advancement of the district's feudal society.
 Being prominent in social affairs, the family Goss was closely associated to the turbulent events of the period and therefore formed alliances with other distinguished families of the region.

-Important Dates for the Gose family
+Early History of the Gose family

 This web page shows only a small excerpt of our Gose research.
 Another 91 words (6 lines of text) covering the years 1752, 1811, and 1858 are included under the topic Early Gose History in all our PDF Extended History products and printed products wherever possible.

 Gose Spelling Variations